SOP-Bench: Complex Industrial SOPs for Evaluating LLM Agents: Agents for automating SOPs

 We evaluate FC-Agent and ReAct-Agent on SOP-Bench using three inputs: (1) Task, (2) SOP (instructions), and (3) ToolSpecs.
 The outputs include (1) \textit{intermediate tool outputs}, (2) \textit{final response}, and (3) \textit{trace of tool use and reasoning}.
 We define: $n$ (total number of tasks per SOP), $n_c$ (number of tasks per SOP marked complete by the agent), and $n_a$ (number of correctly completed tasks per SOP).
-Evaluation metrics are: (1) Execution Completion Rate ($ECR$): proportion of tasks the agent marked as complete, $ECR = \frac{n_c}{n}$; (2) Conditional Task Success Rate ($C$-$TSR$): fraction of completed tasks that match the ground truth, $C$-$TSR = \frac{n_a}{n_c}$; and (3) Task Success Rate ($TSR$): overall accuracy, $TSR = \frac{n_a}{n_t}$.
-While $ECR$ and $TSR$ serve as core metrics, certain tasks demand domain-specific evaluation.
-For example, content moderation emphasizes false positive/negative rates, while patient intake prioritizes process adherence and compliance with privacy standards.
-Though this work reports only $ECR$ and $TSR$, future research should incorporate tailored metrics to better assess agent performance across industry verticals.
+Evaluation metrics are: (1) Execution Completion Rate ($ECR$): proportion of tasks the agent marked as complete, $ECR = \frac{n_c}{n}$; (2) Conditional Task Success Rate ($C$-$TSR$): fraction of completed tasks that match the ground truth, $C$-$TSR = \frac{n_a}{n_c}$; and (3) Task Success Rate ($TSR$): overall accuracy, $TSR = \frac{n_a}{n}$.
+Though this work reports only $ECR$ and $TSR$, future research should incorporate tailored metrics to better assess steps planning, tool mapping, tool calling accuracies, to better understand agent performance bottlenecks.
+We welcome the research community to contribute such agent evaluation metrics to SOP-Bench.

-Table \ref{tab:evaluation} shows the average \footnote{We have averaged percentages of agents' success rates over 10 SOPs.
-With each SOP being different from the others we dont think the error distribution is identical, which violates the normality assumption.
-Hence, we are not reporting error bars of the average proportion estimates.} performance metrics of both FC-Agent and React-Agent on all the tasks in SOP-Bench.
-On average, ReAct-agent performs better than FC-agent.
-Such analysis and conclusions are only possible when a benchmark like SOP-Bench is available.